 3. Silencing of the SAC: How C-MAD2 is converted back to O-MAD2 and how MCC is disassembled

 Silencing of the SAC is essential for proper completion of cell division.
 The SAC silencing involves events at two venues: at attached kinetochores and in the cytoplasm.
 We focus on the cytoplasmic events during SAC silencing, particularly on MCC disassembly.
 We also study SAC silencing by examining proteins that interact with p31comet, a known protein that is dedicated to SAC silencing.
+TRIP13 turns out to be a p31comet interacting protein and is involved in silencing the SAC [link].

 4. Characterization of two novel centrosomal proteins: KIAA1377 and DDX39